takasaan/hello-world/README.md

 # hello-world
-This is the one to execute GitHub Flow to learn how to use Github
+This is the one to execute GitHub Flow to learn how to use Github.
+Let's get started!